CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/strings/how-to-validate-file-names-and-paths.md

 - Boolean values [Visual Basic]
 - paths [Visual Basic], validating ms.assetid: f673462d-57b7-4120-b13a-6a7592f7ab2c
-ms.openlocfilehash: c8e01a0f5a3f99fdbc424d6cd7d224367c7bad08
+ms.openlocfilehash: cc4d275d469860aa19c45ca0fe0401b709b42d82
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "62032173"
+ms.locfileid: "74344367"
 ---
-# <a name="how-to-validate-file-names-and-paths-in-visual-basic"></a>Procédure : Valider les noms de fichiers et chemins d’accès dans Visual Basic
+# <a name="how-to-validate-file-names-and-paths-in-visual-basic"></a>Comment : valider des noms de fichiers et des chemins d’accès en Visual Basic
-Cet exemple retourne un `Boolean` valeur qui indique si une chaîne représente un nom de fichier ou le chemin d’accès.
-La validation vérifie si le nom contient des caractères qui ne sont pas autorisés par le système de fichiers.
+This example returns a `Boolean` value that indicates whether a string represents a file name or path.
+The validation checks if the name contains characters that are not allowed by the file system.

 ## <a name="example"></a>Exemple
  [!code-vb[VbVbcnRegEx#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnRegEx/VB/Class1.vb#4)]

- Cet exemple ne vérifie pas si le nom a placé incorrectement deux-points ou répertoires sans nom, ou si la longueur du nom dépasse la longueur maximale définie par le système.
-Elle également ne vérifie pas si l’application est autorisé à accéder à la ressource de système de fichiers avec le nom spécifié.
+ This example does not check if the name has incorrectly placed colons, or directories with no name, or if the length of the name exceeds the system-defined maximum length.
+It also does not check if the application has permission to access the file-system resource with the specified name.

 ## <a name="see-also"></a>Voir aussi